 Traditionally, vanilla couples experiment with bondage by being tied up and objectified as a sexual thing - to be touched, toyed with, pleasured and pleased without having to do very much at all.
 This is great fun at first, but couples often find that this kind of play becomes a one-sided affair.

-There is a world of toys and tools to explore, but you'll need an inventive imagination to go with them to keep your sexy restraint scenarios fresh.
-By incorporating explorable themes into your bondage play, you can renew the experience again and again.
+There's a whole world of toys and tools to explore, but you'll need an inventive imagination to go with them to keep sexy restraint scenarios fresh.
+By incorporating explorable themes into your bondage play, you'll find it easier to renew the experience time and time again.

 BDSM is an all-inclusive term given to any sexual behaviour that might be considered 'kinky'.
 Pain, physical restraint and servitude would be frowned upon in a non-sexual scenario.
 In BDSM circles, however, these practices are engaged in with the consent of both people involved for mutual satisfaction and excitement.